ashbb/shoes_tutorial_walkthrough/README.md

 ----------------------

-Now, a very important element: the para.
+Now, a very important element: the *para*.
 As in: paragraph.
 Probably the third most important element (after stacks and flows.)

 ```ruby
 	Shoes.app {